The Benefits Behind Employee Appreciation

 5. If they’ve received a pay raise (25%)

 Gone are the days that progress is only measured in your job title or salary.
-Of course, these things are important, but the younger generations are increasingly more interested in developing their skills, making a difference, and building healthy relationships with their workplace.
+Of course, these things are important, but the younger generations are increasingly more interested in developing their skills, making a difference, including employee benefits, and building healthy relationships with their workplace.

 It is very important to build relationships with your employees to learn exactly how they find value and see their own progression.
 This way, you can work together to achieve those goals and build productive, respectful relationships.